Cleit

-A cleit is a stone storage hut or bothy, uniquely found on the isles and stacs of St Kilda; whilst many are still to be found, they are slowly falling into disrepair.
+A cleit is a stone storage hut or bothy, uniquely found on the isles and stacks of St Kilda; whilst many are still to be found, they are slowly falling into disrepair.
 There are known to be 1,260 cleitean on Hirta and a further 170 on the other St Kilda-group islands.

 The outlying island of Boreray has the Cleitean MacPhàidein, a "cleit village" of three small bothies, which were used on a regular basis during fowling expeditions from Hirta.
 As a result of a smallpox outbreak on Hirta in 1727, three men and eight boys were marooned on Stac an Armin, near to Boreray, until the following May.

 On St Kilda, which is treeless, the islanders used the wind passing through the cleits to preserve some of their food instead of using salt or smoking.
 The Cleitean were used to dry and to store a wide variety of foodstuffs.
 These included: